Cloud Computing Security

 A proxy with no access to storage but access to both client and broker.

-When the client issue request to access data:
+When the client issues request to access data:

-The client data request goes to proxy's external service interface.
+The client data request goes to the external service interface of proxy.

 The proxy forwards the request to the broker.